-The functional requirement FCS_RNG.1 is defined in the Protection Profile [12] and complete in this ST according to "Anwendungshinweise und Interpretationen zum Schema (AIS)" respectively "Functionality classes and evaluation methodology for physical random number generators", AIS31 [16].
+The functional requirement FCS_RNG.1 is a refinement of the FCS_RNG.1 defined in the Protection Profile [11] according to "Anwendungshinweise und Interpretationen zum Schema (AIS)" respectively "Functionality classes and evaluation methodology for physical random number generators", AIS31 [15].

-Security Problem Definition (ASE_SPD)
+Security Problem Definition (ASE_SPD) 4

-The content of the PP [12] applies to this chapter completely.
+The content of the PP [11] applies to this chapter completely.